 Especially with freshmen, I need to see how students from numerous feeder schools write a paragraph.
 With sophomores, I often make the first assignment two paragraphs and stress they should create a strong sentence transition between them.

 After I give that presentation (it is editable and yes, I edit it every year), I highlight basics and problem areas.
 Then, I post the presentation on Google Classroom and tell students to consult it.
 This saves me time, and parents like having the expectations too.
+Plus, having all of my ideas in one spot helps when I have had co-teachers, when students consult our writing lab, or when professionals need information for a 504 or IEP.

 This presentation also provides common language.
 For instance, I use the terms “topic sentence” and “thesis statement.”
 I know some teachers reference “claim” and “sub-claim.”
-I want students to understand my terminology, and that is why I left the Powerpoint editable.
+I want students to understand my terminology, and that is why I left the presentation editable.

 At this point for high school writing, students and I have established expectations and terms as well as completed a community building activity.

 If possible, I break the students into groups (of about four) for different topics to study from what I’ve seen in those first paragraphs.
 We cover ways to improve student writing.
 (Note: we don’t stop writing.
 Typically at the start of the school year, we write with the short stories that we read.
 This helps me establish relationships with students and allows me to provide them with quick feedback.
-This keeps us writing and reading and growing.)
+Doing this keeps us writing and reading and growing.)

-I don’t have established groups.
-I switch group members so that students can learn from different peers.
+I don’t have established groups; I switch group members so that students can learn from different peers.
 Plus, students so rarely have the same struggles!
 I use pieces from that writing activity set: some students work on overall word use, others improve their verbs, and still others buff out common errors (an abundance of qualifiers, assumptions, weak transitions, etc.).

 If we are facing solid grammatical errors, I step back with students and practice correcting common writing errors.
 These problems are normally: run-on sentences, comma splices, fragments, wordiness, comma placement with introductory elements, misplaced modifiers, and dangling modifiers.